2010–11 in English football: December 2010

 2 December 2010: England's bid to host the 2018 World Cup fails; FIFA awards the tournament to Russia instead.

 6 December 2010: Newcastle United sack manager Chris Hughton after just over a year in charge.

 9 December 2010: Alan Pardew is appointed manager of Newcastle United on a contract until the end of the 2015–16 season.

-10 December 2010: Queen's Park Rangers suffer their first league defeat of the season when they lose 3–1 at home to Watford.
+10 December 2010: Queens Park Rangers suffer their first league defeat of the season when they lose 3–1 at home to Watford.

 11 December 2010: Newcastle United continue to pile the pressure on Liverpool by winning 3–1 in the Premier League in their first game under the management of Alan Pardew.
 West Ham United fall deeper into relegation trouble with a 3–1 home defeat to Manchester City, who go level on points with Arsenal at the top of the Premier League.

 12 December 2010: Manchester City captain Carlos Tevez announces his intention to leave the club.
 Wolverhampton Wanderers give their survival hopes a major boost with a 1–0 home win over local rivals Birmingham City.
 Chelsea continue to drop points as a Didier Drogba penalty miss restricts them to a 1–1 draw at Tottenham Hotspur.

 13 December 2010: Blackburn Rovers sack manager Sam Allardyce, after two years in charge, following a 2–1 defeat at Bolton Wanderers.
 Gary Speed, the Sheffield United manager, is given permission to speak to the Welsh football association about the national team manager's job left vacant by the recent resignation of John Toshack, and is expected to be confirmed as Wales manager within the next 24 hours.

 14 December 2010: Gary Speed is confirmed as the new Wales manager on a contract until July 2014.

 15 December 2010: Dale Roberts, goalkeeper with Conference National side Rushden & Diamonds, dies suddenly at the age of 24.

 31 December 2010: The year ends with Manchester United top of the Premier League, separated from second-placed Manchester City by goal difference.
 Arsenal, Chelsea, Tottenham, Bolton and Sunderland make up the rest of the top seven and Fulham, Wolves and West Ham the bottom three.
 In the Championship, the top three of QPR, Cardiff and Swansea remain unchanged, with Leeds, Norwich and Reading in the top six and Scunthorpe, Crystal Palace and Preston in the relegation zone.